 - Page 155 the Commission claims that Chapter 3 provides evidence of growers "reaping the benefits of change" and yet no credible evidence was supplied by the Commission in this regard; - Page 155 the Commission claims growers have been affected by "an unusual coincidence of factors", however the Murray Valley study identifies that such circumstance have been experienced 4 out of 5 years.
 This would seem to be stretching the fact of unusual factors.
-The Commission again refers to the favourable prospects for growers which conflicts completely with the real state of the Industry as identified by the MV study; - Page 157 the Commission "does not consider that adjustment assistance should be provided to offset a poor financial outcome which is short term in nature".
-Again Riverina Citrus query if losses 4 out of 6 years (including disastrous 2000/2001), with one other year barely being a break even year would be considered as short term; - Page 158 the Commission again identifies that grower are dependent on off farm income and income from other crops but still fails to recognise that this is a result of a non profitable citrus industry.
-The commission again talks about the income of citrus growers as dependant on other crops and off farm income.
+The Commission again refers to the favourable prospects for growers which conflicts completely with the real state of the Industry as identified by the MV study.
+Financial information regarding the profitability of Riverina growers which is included at Appendix C also conflicts with the Commission's poorly informed view; - Page 157 the Commission "does not consider that adjustment assistance should be provided to offset a poor financial outcome which is short term in nature".
+Again Riverina Citrus query if losses 4 out of 6 years (including disastrous 2000/2001), with one other year barely being a break even year would be considered as short term.
+See also Appendix C; - Page 158 the Commission again identifies that grower are dependent on off farm income and income from other crops but still fails to recognise that this is a result of a non profitable citrus industry.
+The Commission again talks about the income of citrus growers being dependant on other crops and off farm income.
 This is outside the scope of the inquiry and the commission is tasked with identifying the profitability of the citrus sector.
 Given that the data from MV suggests that citrus growers are incurring losses, this would suggest that some form of assistance, either an increase in tariff or industry assistance package be implemented.
-The Commissions flawed view that the citrus industry in Australia is viable demonstrates the inaccurate findings and recommendations of this report.
-Refer back to comments on CMDP; - Page 160 and 161 the Commission validate the finding that the Industry does not need assistance.
-This finding clearly demonstrates the incompetence of the Commission in that they have not identified all the facts, have undertaken little if any investigations, failed to accept the findings of the Murray Valley study and have not identified the effectiveness of existing State and Federal programs as required in the Terms of Reference: - Page 162 the Commission uses the CMDP as validation of growers already receiving assistance.
-In essence the focus of this program was on facilitating access to export markets and did not realize any direct benefits to growers at the farmgate ie in redevelopment funding etc. Rural Partnership Program has delivered few if any real benefits to growers in the Riverina (See Riverina Citrus submission on PowerPACT): - Page 163 The Commission has failed to investigate the effectiveness of the existing programs so how do they claim that the programs "provide assistance to facilitate adjustment etc..."?
+The Commission's flawed view that the citrus industry in Australia is viable demonstrates the inaccurate findings and recommendations of this report.
+Refer back to comments on CMDP; - Page 160 and 161 the Commission validates the finding that the Industry does not need assistance.
+This finding clearly demonstrates the incompetence of the Commission in that they have not identified all the facts, have undertaken little if any investigations, failed to accept the findings of the Murray Valley study and have not identified the effectiveness of existing State and Federal programs as required in the Terms of Reference; - Page 162 the Commission uses the CMDP as validation of growers already receiving assistance.
+In essence the focus of this program was on facilitating access to export markets and did not realize any direct benefits to growers at the farmgate ie in redevelopment funding etc. Rural Partnership Program has delivered few if any real benefits to growers in the Riverina (See Riverina Citrus submission on PowerPACT); - Page 163 The Commission has failed to investigate the effectiveness of the existing programs so how do they claim that the programs "provide assistance to facilitate adjustment etc...."?